fleischsalatinspace/pathfinder-docker/README.md

 7. Stop the cluster with `./production.sh stop` and comment `acme_ca` in `config/Caddyfile-prod` to receive live letsencrypt TLS-certificate
 8. Start  cluster with `./production.sh up -d`

-# Installation development/local testing
+## Development
 1. Clone this repo and change directory
 2. Copy the example `.env.sample` file to `.env.dev`
 3. Copy the example `config/Caddyfile.sample` file to `config/Caddyfile-dev`
 4. Edit `.env.dev` and `config/Caddyfile-dev` and check your config with `./develop.sh config`
 5. Start your instance with `./develop.sh up -d`
+6. Access your instance on `https://pathfinder.lan:9000`

-# Setup
+# Setup Pathfinder
 1. Navigate to your Pathfinder page, go through setup.
 2. Create the databases using the database controls in the setup page.
 3. [Import static database.](#Importing-static-database)